charles-uno/charles-uno.github.io/_drafts/2022-02-23-guns-germs-steel.md

 similar trends:
 - food producers spread quickly into areas suitable for their food production. existing hunter-gatherers are displaced
 - food producers, once established, are less likely to be displaced. in particular, if they have enough density to have diseases that the new arrivals are not resistant to

+Diamond's focus for most of the book
+Eurasia --- especially west of the Himalayas